-One dead after fire breaks out at Moscow coronavirus hospital: RIA
+One dead after fire breaks out at Moscow coronavirus hospital

 The emergency ministry told the RIA news agency that the blaze erupted in a patient’s room, without providing further details.
 The fire has since been put out, the authorities said.

-Russia has so far recorded 198,676 cases of the virus and 1,827 deaths.
+Moscow and several other regions have been on lockdown since late March to stem the spread of the coronavirus, which has so far infected nearly 200,000 people and caused more than 1,800 deaths in Russia.

+More than half of the country’s cases and deaths have been recorded in Moscow, a sprawling city of 12.7 million.

 The number of Russian coronavirus cases this week overtook French and German infections to become the fifth-highest in the world.

-Reporting by Gabrielle Tétrault-Farber
+Reporting by Gabrielle Tétrault-Farber; Editing by Alex Richardson